 The unclean animals in Peter's vision represented gentiles(foreign people), not unclean animals, it really had nothing to do with animals and us eating them.

-The point and meaning of the vision was to not call the gentiles that have been cleansed by YHWH common or unclean, they're saved just like we are, they're made clean when they join themselves to YHWH, they're no longer a gentile but grafted in.
+The point and meaning of the vision was to not call the gentiles that have been cleansed by YHWH common, defiled, or unclean, they're saved just like we are, they're made clean when they join themselves to YHWH, they're no longer a gentile but grafted in.

-Also, some seem to twist Acts 10 and say the very point of this vision is that it's directed at the people who are still obeying the Law, and it's telling them to stop, as if it's not in line with the truth and it is the Law keepers who are missing some point.
+Also, some seem to twist Acts 10 and say the very point of this vision is that it's directed at the people who are still obeying the Law of their maker, and it's telling them to stop, as if obeying is not in line with the truth and it is the Law keepers who are missing some point and being blind.

 1st off, if any supposed scripture tells us to ignore the word of YHWH, then it is not really scripture from him, if Acts 10 said such then it would indicate a huge problem.

-Modern people tend to treat kosher requirements like they're really no big deal or like they're lesser commandments,
+Modern people tend to treat clean and unclean commandments like they're really no big deal or like they're lesser commandments,

-but let me remind everyone that the very first sin of man that brought death into the world was the transgression of a commandment dealing with what we can and can not eat!
+but let me remind everyone that the very 1st sin of man that brought death into the world was the transgression of a commandment dealing with what we can and can not eat!

-Don't fall for these weak attempts of men to try and justify their love for eating more than their love for YHWH.
+Please do not fall for the weak attempts of men to try and justify their love for eating more than their love for YHWH.

 They're lusting with their tongues for flesh that YHWH has said is an abomination to eat, detestable.

 We have an example from the Bible where YHWH saved his people out of Egypt and they wandered in the wilderness for some time.